-Screams on a plane: 15 tricks for stopping tantrums at 30,000 feet
+How to handle toddler tantrums when you're traveling

 7. Go a little crazy with the foods you bring.

-This is one time when it might make sense to blow money on gimmicky foods and drinks that you don’t usually buy — again, just so long as the stuff isn’t too sugary or caffeine-laden.
-Your child may be astonished and thrilled when you whip out fruit snack packs or fruit roll-ups emblazoned with his or her favorite cartoon characters.
+This is one time when it might make sense to blow money on gimmicky foods and drinks that you don’t usually buy — again, just so long as the stuff isn’t too sugary or caffeinated.
+Your child may be astonished and thrilled at snack packs emblazoned with his favorite cartoon characters.
 It’s a party!

 8. Hydrate at the right time.

-Let your child have a drink whenever he or she needs it, of course, but try to reserve at least some precious liquids — breast milk, bottled milk or what have you, served up in a favorite cup or other beverage-delivery device — for takeoffs and landings, when kids’ ears really can bother them.
-Many moms have pointed out that landings tend to be more uncomfortable than takeoffs, but get to know your child’s quirks so you can be prepared for ear pain and can swoop in and provide some relief via swallowing.
+Let your child have a drink whenever he needs it, of course, but try to reserve at least some high-value liquids, served up in a favorite cup, for takeoffs and landings, when kids’ ears really can bother them.
+Landings tend to be more uncomfortable than takeoffs, but get to know your child’s quirks so you can be prepared for ear pain and can provide some relief via swallowing.

 9. Book the right seat.

-If you have a tiny baby and you’re a breast-feeding mom, you may enjoy the privacy and the built-in leaning wall that you get with a window seat.
+If you're a breast-feeding mom, you may enjoy the privacy and the leaning wall that you get with a window seat.
 If you have a toddler who loves to walk, run, climb, jump and explore, then an aisle seat is probably your best bet.
-This way you can get up and roam the aisles whenever the seatbelt light isn’t on and the drink cart isn’t in the way.
+This way you can get up and roam whenever you can.

-RELATED: 7 ways to make flying with kids this summer more bearable

 10. Time the flight with sleep in mind.

 Try to time things so your child won’t be expected to be an angel during his or her most challenging times of day.
 Don’t attempt to tackle airport security smack in the middle of naptime, for instance.

 Do try to fly when your child is most likely to sleep.
-In extreme cases, consider a red-eye flight; most kids simply CANNOT fight sleep beyond a certain point.
+In extreme cases, consider a red-eye flight; most kids simply cannot fight sleep beyond a certain point.
 To help them drift off to dreamland amid the white noise of the airplane engines, you might find it helpful to keep them awake for at least two to three hours before boarding the plane.

 Bring a pillow and a favorite blanket with you so they can sprawl out on your lap, or across your lap and your partner’s lap.
 (Your shoulder will thank you.)

 11. Let them play with your phone.

-People may shoot you strange looks when you hand your babbling child a $200 rattle — but who cares?
+People may shoot you looks when you hand your babbling child an $800 rattle — but who cares?
 This is the time to do whatever works.
-Load up your phone or other device with fun kids’ applications before the flight — applications that can keep your child entranced for long stretches of time.
+Load up your phone or tablet with fun kids’ apps before the flight — ones that can keep your child entranced for long stretches of time.
 Stored photos and videos also can be fun diversions.

 12. Let them watch TV.

 Are you a parent who avoids letting your child watch very much TV at home?
-That’s great — seriously! — but your fellow airline passengers will fall at your feet in gratitude if you’d be willing to throw out your usual rule book just this once.
+That’s great, but your fellow airline passengers will appreciate if you’d be willing to throw out your usual rule book just this once.
 “Movies, cartoons, absolutely!”
-Dr. Karp recommended.
+Dr. Karp recommends.
 “Whatever’s going to keep them entranced is what you want.”

-If your airline doesn’t offer TV programming or portable TV players, bring a tablet with you along with a stash of programming that meets with your approval.
+If your airline doesn’t offer TV, bring a tablet with you packed with kid-friendly programming.

 13. Show them the wonders of the airplane bathroom.

-Let’s face it: Airplane bathrooms are just plain interesting.
+Airplane bathrooms are just plain interesting.
 The light comes on in an exciting flash as soon as you lock the door, the tiny sink is adorable and, look!
-That little flap over there leads to the TRASH CAN!
+That little flap over there leads to the trash can!
 As an added bonus, the loud flushing toilet will blow most kids’ minds.
-(Of course, the toilet also could scare a jumpy child to death, so also keep that in mind!)

-This writer can become misty-eyed thinking of the wonderful flight attendants and passengers who helped me with my infant son on long, cross-country flights.
-One flight attendant handed me a portable movie player — without making me pay the $10 rental fee — just in case I needed it.
-(I did need it, it turned out — even though I somehow never imagined I actually would!
-Talk about a rookie move on my part.)

-Another time I sat in an aisle seat next to nice grandparents who held my son for me while I hauled items I needed out of the overhead bin.
-Another time a mom of small children two rows behind me organized an impromptu toy-and-book swap so all of our kids could play with new stuff.
-(Genius!)
 When flying with small children, be extremely open to making new friends all over the aircraft.
 Walk up and down the aisle at appropriate moments and do “meet and greet” sessions with friendly fliers.
-And heck, if the people in front of you and behind you are exceptionally friendly, you could conspire to hand them puppets and toys so they can help keep your kiddo laughing.
+And if the people in front of you and behind you are exceptionally friendly, you could conspire to hand them puppets and toys so they can help keep your kiddo laughing.

-One last note: If you can tell you’re sitting next to someone who is not at all happy about your little one’s presence, offer (kindly and sympathetically) to help that person switch seats with the assistance of a flight attendant.
-That way everybody can be happier and more relaxed.

 Follow TODAY writer Laura T. Coffey on Facebook, Twitter @ltcoff and Google+, and learn about her bestselling book "My Old Dog: Rescued Pets with Remarkable Second Acts" at MyOldDogBook.com.